Bob King (basketball)

-Bob King (August 24, 1923 – December 10, 2004) was a college basketball coach and administrator.
+Bob King (August 24, 1923 – December 10, 2004) was an American college basketball coach and administrator.
 He was head coach at the University of New Mexico from 1962 to 1972 and at Indiana State University from 1975 to 1978.
 He also served as Assistant Athletics Director at New Mexico (1972–73) and Athletics Director at Indiana State (1974–80).

 King coached basketball Hall of Famers Larry Bird, Mel Daniels, and Don Nelson.
 The success of his New Mexico teams led to the construction of The Pit, the home venue of the Lobos, and its court is named after him.
 He also assembled the Indiana State team that went to the 1979 NCAA Final Four and lost in the championship game.
 Both schools have inducted King into their Athletics Halls of Fame, as has the Missouri Valley Conference.

 Early career

 King was born in Gravity, Iowa, where he was an All-State basketball player in high school.
 He lettered in baseball as a freshman at the University of Iowa before graduating in three years with a bachelor's degree in Physical Education in 1947.
 He earned a master's degree in Educational Guidance and Psychology from Drake University in 1957.
 King coached for 12 seasons at Britt High School and Algona High School in Iowa and Rockford West High School in Rockford, Illinois.
-King led Rockford West to three consecutive Regional championships from 1957 to 1959, while compiling an overall high school record of 205-75.
+King led Rockford West to three consecutive Regional championships from 1957 to 1959, while compiling an overall high school record of 205–75.
 King then returned to his alma mater and became an assistant coach at Iowa for two seasons (1960–62) under Sharm Scheuerman.
-At Iowa, where King coached two-time All-American, NBA player and Hall of Fame coach Don Nelson, who became the all time leader in NBA coaching victories.
+At Iowa, King coached two-time All-American, NBA player and Hall of Fame coach Don Nelson, who became the all-time leader in NBA coaching victories.